 - 1. Level One-If the grievance cannot be resolved informally, the grievant will be required to present to the principal or other appropriate official their grievance in writing on the proper form within 15 duty days after the cause thereof has occurred or been discovered.
 If the grievance is not presented within the above-stated time limit, the grievance shall be deemed to be waived and shall not be subject to further discussion or appeal.
-The principal shall have five duty days to respond. - 2.
-Level Two-If the aggrieved person is not satisfied with the written disposition of their grievance at Level One, they may file the grievance in writing with the Association within 10 duty days after the grievance was presented.
-Within five duty days after receiving the written grievance, the Association will review the merits of the grievance and counsel the grievant, referring the grievance to the appropriate associate/ community superintendent if the Association determines that the grievance is meritorious.
-If the grievance is not referred to the appropriate associate/ community superintendent within the above-stated time limit, the grievance shall be deemed to be waived and shall not be subject to further discussion or appeal.
-Within seven duty days after receiving the written grievance from the Association, the associate/community superintendent will meet with the aggrieved person for the purpose of resolving the grievance.
-The associate/community superintendent shall render a decision in writing within five duty days of the meeting held with the aggrieved person.

-3. Level Three-If the aggrieved person is not satisfied with the disposition of their grievance at Level Two, they may again file the written grievance with the Association within five duty days after a decision by the aforesaid administrator or 10 duty days after the grievance was referred to the aforesaid administrator.
-Within five duty days after receiving the written grievance, the Association will review the merits of the grievance and counsel the grievant, referring the grievance to the superintendent if the Association determines that the grievance is meritorious.
+The principal or other appropriate official shall have five (5) duty days to respond. - 2.
+Level Two-If the aggrieved person is not satisfied with the written disposition of their grievance at Level One, they may file the grievance in writing with the Association within ten (10) duty days after the grievance was presented.
+Within five (5) duty days after receiving the written grievance, the Association will review the merits of the grievance and counsel the grievant, referring the grievance to the appropriate associate/director/chief if the Association determines that the grievance is meritorious.
+If the grievance is not referred to the appropriate associate/director/chief within the above-stated time limit, the grievance shall be deemed to be waived and shall not be subject to further discussion or appeal.
+Within seven (7) duty days after receiving the written grievance from the Association, the associate/director/will meet with the aggrieved person for the purpose of resolving the grievance.
+The associate/director/chief shall render a decision in writing within five (5) duty days of the meeting held with the aggrieved person. - 3.
+Level Three-If the aggrieved person is not satisfied with the disposition of their grievance at Level Two, they may again file the written grievance with the Association within five (5) duty days after a decision by the aforesaid administrator or ten (10) duty days after the grievance was referred to the aforesaid administrator.
+Within five (5) duty days after receiving the written grievance, the Association will review the merits of the grievance and counsel the grievant, referring the grievance to the superintendent if the Association determines that the grievance is meritorious.
 If the grievance is not referred to the superintendent within the above-stated time limit, the grievance shall be deemed to be waived and shall not be subject to further discussion or appeal.
-Within 10 duty days after receiving the written grievance from the Association, the superintendent shall review the record and render a decision in writing.
+Within ten (10) duty days after receiving the written grievance from the Association, the superintendent shall review the record and render a decision in writing.
 The superintendent, or designee, may request information directly from any party of interest in the grievance if they felt that additional information was needed.
 Any such written information shall be shared with the other party.